At-Tabligh's Rooms in Kitab Fadha'il A'mal by Maulana Muhammad Ilyas

 Domestic imperatives in Iran's foreign policy

+By: Hamid Ansari A new exercise in consensus building is under way.
+The purpose is to present a unified approach and deny the interlocutor space to exploit internal disagreements.
 IRAN'S HISTORICAL memory is riveted on foreign interference.
 The Constitution of the Islamic Republic and the Testament of Imam Khomeini are prescriptive on this score.
 So are the pronouncements of Supreme Leader Ayatollah Ali Khamenei, President Mahmoud Ahmadinejad and virtually every strand of domestic opinion.
 Foreign policy moves are thus scrutinised minutely and put to the litmus test of interference and dependency.
+Other elements of behaviour pattern also come into play.
+One need not share Curzon's attribution of "scientific imposture" to analyse a thought process historically focussed on philosophies of dualism of good and evil, of exoteric and esoteric, of zaher and baten (external manifestation and internal reality).
+The public discourse in Iran has seen manifestations of each of these in recent weeks.

 Nor is the domestic scene free of contentions and pressures.
 In what can be interpreted as serious and purposeful bickering in the ranks of the clergy, Ali Akbar Hashemi Rafsanjani was heckled at a research institute in Qum and left without completing his speech.
 Elsewhere, trouble has been reported from the Azeri, Arab, and Baluch segments of the public.
 Its seriousness is contested.
 In Khuzistan, some dissidents were executed.
 In Sistan-Baluchistan, the Jundullah leader Abdol-Malek Regi gained publicity in May when he released some government officials it had kidnapped earlier.
 The cartoons considered derogatory by the Azeris were a manifestation of Persian chauvinism of older vintage.
 The Azeris remain well represented in the power structure of the Islamic republic.
 The much publicised June 12 protest by women demanding equal rights in marriage, divorce, and custody of children signalled gender awareness but remains confined to a fringe group.